Goddess of Victory: Nikke

-Goddess of Victory: Nikke (Note: Stylized in all caps; 승리의 여신: 니케; formerly Nikke: The Goddess of Victory) is a third-person shooter action role-playing video game developed by Shift Up and published by Level Infinite.
+Goddess of Victory: Nikke (Note: Stylized in all caps; 승리의 여신: 니케; formerly Nikke: The Goddess of Victory.) is a third-person shooter action role-playing video game developed by Shift Up and published by Level Infinite.
 Development of Nikke began as early as 2017, and it was released for Android and iOS in 2022, and Windows in 2023.
 The game's action-based battle system revolves around quick character-switching and the usage of combat skills in an anime-style environment.
 The game is free-to-play and features a gacha game system, through which in-app purchases are used as a method for monetization.
 It garnered over US$70 million in its first month of release.

-Goddess of Victory: Nikke is set in a post-apocalyptic future where the surface of the Earth was overthrown by mechanical aliens, called Raptures.
+Goddess of Victory: Nikke is set in a post-apocalyptic future where the surface of the Earth was overrun by mechanical aliens, called Raptures.
 The surviving humans fled underground and produced artificial soldiers called Nikkes.
 The story follows a Commander and his squad of Nikkes who hope to reclaim the surface.